lidofinance/lido-improvement-proposals/LIPS/lip-13.md

 - 100,000 DAI

 Also, this limits will be working in whitelist mode and transferring all other ERC-20 tokens will be prohibited.

+Note: The limits above reflect the initial proposed configuration.
+The currently active limits are documented in the "Appendix A. Current limits" section below.

 ### Test cases